 the Consumer Guarantees Act 1993 (CG Act).

-Regulations made under these Acts are also relevant to Gas Quality.
-The Acts and Regulations cite various applicable New Zealand Standards as relevant means of compliance.
+Regulations made under these Acts are also relevant to gas quality.
+The Acts and Regulations cite various applicable Standards as relevant means of compliance.
 These Standards are also cited in the web of bi-lateral contracts for buying, selling and transporting gas that bind the industry participants.

 Figure 1 provides a road map of how the Acts, subsidiary legislation, contracts and standards relate to each other, and points to the sections of this chapter where they are discussed.
 The reddish areas indicate regulatory requirements.
 The bluish areas indicate industry developed documents.
 Arrows indicate the relationship between the documents.
-For example the Gas Act requires the development of Safety Management Systems (SMSs) and allows for the promulgation of the SM Regulations, which specify what matters an SMS must cover.
+For example, the Gas Act requires the development of SMSs and allows for the promulgation of the SM Regulations, which specify what matters an SMS must cover.

-When considering this material it may help to bear in mind that the obligations on the owners and/or operators of transmission systems (TSOs) are different from those on the owners and/or operators of distribution networks (NOs).
+When considering this material, it may help to bear in mind that the obligations on First Gas as TSO are different from those on NOs.
 The Gas Act requires owners of gas supply systems to maintain SMSs specifying all practicable steps to prevent the gas supply system from presenting a significant risk of harm to people or damage to property.
-However, this requirement does not apply to transmission systems.
-Instead, TSOs develop plans for the operation and maintenance of their pipelines as part of the requirement to obtain a certificate of fitness under the Health and Safety in Employment (Pipelines) Regulations 1999 (HSE Pipeline Regulations).
-AS/NZS 2885 sets out the requirements for these plans, called Safety and Operating Plans.
-A Safety and Operating Plan is broadly similar to an SMS in that it involves the systematic identification of hazardous events, their potential causes and consequences, and proposed safeguards that would prevent such events causing damage to plant, equipment, operating personnel, the community and the environment.
-The Australian version of the standard is more recent (AS2885.3 (2012)) and requires Pipeline Management Systems, which are more comprehensive than Safety and Operating Plans.
-MDL has advised that Vector, under its management contract for the Maui Pipeline, developed and implemented a Pipeline Management System (PMS) Manual in 2013 to meet the requirements of AS2885.3 (2012).
-This document replaced the Safety and Operating Plan required under AS2885.1 (2007).
-The PMS Manual applies to both Vector and MDL assets.
+However, this requirement does not apply to the TSO.
+Instead, the TSO develops plans for the operation and maintenance of its pipelines as part of the requirement to obtain a certificate of fitness under the Health and Safety in Employment (Pipelines) Regulations 1999 (HSE Pipeline Regulations).
+These regulations do not apply to distribution pipelines.

+In its transmission AMP, First Gas notes that:

+In accordance with the Health and Safety in Employment (Pipelines) Regulations 1999, First Gas has chosen to adopt AS 2885 (the Standard) as the guiding document for maintaining appropriate standards of safe and sustainable operational practice.

+Section 2 of AS 2885.3:2012 requires operators to have a documented and approved Pipeline Management System (PMS).
+The Standard does not prescribe the structure of the PMS, but sets minimum requirements for content, management, review, approval and communication.

+The Standard focuses on the operational aspects of the pipeline, whereas the Gas Transmission Business (GTB) has additional considerations to manage, such as interface with corporate expectations and requirements; commercial aspects of operation; third party services provided to owners of other pipelines etc. The overall management system for the GTB is, therefore, somewhat broader and more complex than that required by the Standard.

+[First Gas AMP, 2018, Section H.2.3 under sub-heading Pipeline Management System Manual]